Estate Planning

 A family trust with shares in a Canadian corporation can benefit from the dividend tax credit.
 When your family trust becomes eligible for dividends, you can claim the dividend tax credit and reduce the amount you pay as tax for the dividend income.
 The dividend tax credit is among the tax benefits because it prevents double taxation on corporate profits as it appreciates that the corporation had already paid income tax before distribution.

 In Canada, the 21-year rule in family trusts under the Income Tax Act considers that a family trust disposes of the property 21 years from the date it was created.
 This rule means that the trust is assumed to have sold the assets, and the capital gains are subject to taxation.
+NOTE: Planning for the 21-year rule should begin well in advance and consider various legal and tax implications.

 Control over assets: Although you may lose ownership of the assets after you create the trust agreement, you can maintain control by choosing a trustworthy trustee.
-You must also ensure you created a detailed document stating how everything should be done and the precise role of beneficiaries.
+You must also ensure you created a detailed trust document stating how everything should be done and the precise role of beneficiaries.

 As an estate planning tool, a family trust secures your loved ones’ future and helps you minimize your tax liability, protect your assets, and avoid probate.
 Choosing a trustworthy and reliable trustee ensures you acquire superior asset management services before and after your demise.